List of Trailer Park Boys characters: Donny

 Donny (voiced by Mike Smith, portrayed by Dino Ninos) is a previously-unseen trailer park resident who frequently screams profanity off-camera, usually in reaction to the Boys' antics.
 Most commonly, he can be heard screaming "What in the fuck!" whenever something goes wrong and "Fuck off with the guns!" whenever the Boys engage in a gunfight.
 Occasionally he screams longer monologues, such as in "A Man's Gotta Eat".
 In Season Seven, Donny can be heard screaming "Have another drink, Ray!" when Ray crashes into a tree.
 Donny can also be heard screaming in jail when the inmates' movie night gets cancelled in Trailer Park Boys: The Movie.
 In the hour-long Christmas Special, he is heard screaming, "Brenda, you shut the fuck up!", revealing that he has a wife.
 Donny finally appears in Season Eleven, when Randy finds him passed out in his yard.
 He is revealed to be an older, thin white man with white hair; however, his face is blurred out and he does not speak.
-In later seasons, he is seen interacting with various members of the Sunnyvale and talking to them directly on the camera, but his face remains blurred.
+In later seasons, he is seen interacting with various members of Sunnyvale and talking to them directly on the camera, but his face remains blurred.